lifecompartmentalized/lifecompartmentalized.github.io/content/posts/whatisapart.md

 The truth is, it's complicated.
 What one constitutes as a "part" is a deeply personal choice, along with the [language one chooses to describe their system](/posts/language/)[^1].
-After all, we have to reduce something as complex as the human experience to concrete words in order to convey our experiences to others---it's an imperfect translation.
 In this post, I speak only for myself in explaining how I experience what I call parts.

 [^1]: I want to acknowledge that not everyone likes parts language, or the word system.
 There are an endless number of ways to conceptualize ones experiences.
 In this post, I share only mine.